The Lorax (soundtrack): Reception

 Critical reception to the soundtrack was mixed.
-Kyle Smith of New York Post, panned the film's music, referring to the songs as "musical rants".
 Film critic A. O. Scott of The New York Times said that the film's silliness is "loud and slightly hysterical, as if young viewers could be entertained only by a ceaseless barrage of sensory stimulus and pop-culture attitude, or instructed by songs that make the collected works of Up With People sound like Metallica".
 The Hollywood Reporter critics felt that the songs "did not quite hit the desired chord".

 In contrast, Variety's Justin Chang opined that the songs "are genial and loopy enough to give the film something of a Seussical sensibility".
 James Christopher Monger of AllMusic wrote: "The main songs, "Let It Grow", "Everybody Needs a Thneed", and "Thneedville", like the film itself, are subversive and silly, incorporating dance, pop, and rock elements while maintaining the general weirdness of a tree-hugging, mustachioed monster helping a 12-year-old boy land the girl of his dreams, but they could have easily been integrated into the orchestral version of the soundtrack".